4142/audio2png/README.md

 audio2png
 =========

 Creates PNG files from audio files.
+You can use [png2audio-player](https://github.com/4142/png2audio-player) to play them back.

 Download
 --------